catdad/canvas-confetti/README.md

 ### `confetti.reset()`

 Stops the animation and clears all confetti, as well as immediately resolves any outstanding promises.
-In the case of a separate confetti instance created with [`confetti.create`](#confetticreatecanvas-globaloptions--function), that instacne will have its own `reset` method.
+In the case of a separate confetti instance created with [`confetti.create`](#confetticreatecanvas-globaloptions--function), that instance will have its own `reset` method.

 ```javascript
 confetti();